 This will enable communication to take place seamlessly in a transparent and familiar online space.
 All your announcements, notifications and other important communications can be automated using HRMS and then, they can be relayed over social media for your employees’ consumption.
 Sharing information and maintaining transparency just becomes a lot easier.

-Social media will continue to play an important role in the way we communicate with each other.
-It is an inextricable part of our lives and there is a reason why companies are beginning to integrate HRMS with social media.
-That reason is, it is simply the most natural thing to do.
+Media will continue to play an important role in the way we communicate with each other.
+It is an inextricable part of our lives and there is a reason why companies are beginning to integrate HRMS.
+The reason is, it is simply the most natural thing to do.
 Integrating social media with HRMS only has advantages and there are no disadvantages as such.